In the early 1950s, psychologist Soloman Asch carried out an experiment that would later go on to become a classic study of human behavior.

 (image credit: Wikipedia)

-Each volunteer is now required to say out loud, which line on the right is of the same length as the line on the left.
+Each volunteer is now required to say out loud, which line in the right box is of the same length as the line in the left box.

 Seems easy enough!

 The first volunteer says “B”.

 The third volunteer says “B”.

 It is now your turn… what do you say?

 It turns out, at least 70% of the test subjects said “B” at some point.